Wilson, Gray lead US to 77-63 win over China in World Cup

 “They put me in the best position to score the basketball,” Wilson said of her teammates finding her in the fourth quarter.

-China though wouldn’t go away.
+However, China though go away.
 Trailing 67-51, Li Meng scored four points in a 9-0 burst to get her team to 69-60 with 2 minutes left.

 Wilson ended the drought with two free throws and a reverse layup to seal the win.